espoirMur/espoir.github.io-old/_posts/2018-07-13-New-mac-dev-setup.md

  - For customization i prefer using dracula theme for both vscode and iterm, it like a universal theme

- third step is to install package manager home brew:
+ third step is to install package manager homebrew:
  About homebrew:

- __Homebrew  a free and open-source software package management system that simplifies the installation of software on Apple's macOS operating system__
+ _Homebrew  a free and open-source software package management system that simplifies the installation of software on Apple's macOS operating system_

  I will need this software to install most of the software I'm going to work with.

  From [their official site](https://brew.sh/)  it's said that :

-__ Homebrew installs the stuff you need that Apple didn’t.__
+__Homebrew installs the stuff you need that Apple didn’t._

 that is the reason why it's not embedeed directly with ios like apt-get in linux or ubuntu os.